When is the next green list update announcement?

 When will the green list be reviewed and updated?

-The first update took place on Thursday 3 June.
-Any changes will then come into effect at 4am on 8 June.
+The first update took place on Thursday 3 June, with changes coming into effect at 4am on 8 June.

 Amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.